In This Article

 Naturally, the CISO must ensure that they have a tried and tested incident response plan (IRP) in place.
 Both executive and employees will likely forget that such a plan exists, which will give the CISO an opportunity to show leadership, when a security incident unfold.

-If you’d like to see how the Lepide Data Security Platform can help CISOs identify and manage security threats, schedule a demo with one of our engineers or start your free trial today.
+If you’d like to see how the Lepide Data Security Platform can help CISOs identify and manage security threats, schedule a demo with one of our engineers.

 Terry Mann